bdusell/jitsu/README.md

-Phrame is designed so that any system which has Apache configured to run PHP (a reasonably recent version of it, anyway) and read `.htaccess` files can serve a Phrame app simply by exposing one of the directories under `build/`.
-On a Linux system, this could be as simple as generating one of the builds and creating a symlink under `/var/www/` to its directory.
+Phrame is designed so that any system which has Apache configured to run PHP (a reasonably recent version of it, anyway) and read `.htaccess` files can serve a Phrame app simply by including a few of its bootstrapping files into a file named, say, `index.php`, generating an appropriate `.htaccess` file, and serving its directory to the web.
+On a Linux system, this could be as simple as generating a build in a directory and creating a symlink under `/var/www/` to it.

-The build process requires the use of `gulp`, `bower`, and `make`.
+In the example project, the build process requires the use of `gulp`, `bower`, and `make`.
 Follow these steps to install these build tools:

 * Install NodeJS and `npm`
 * Run `npm install`, which installs the necessary NodeJS packages for Gulp